LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFABackupCodeByAccessToken-get-">MFA Backup Code by Access Token (GET)</h4>
  This API is used to get a set of backup codes via access token to allow the user login on a site that has Multi-factor Authentication enabled in the event that the user does not have a secondary factor available.
 We generate 10 codes, each code can only be consumed once.
-If any user attempts to go over the number of invalid login attempts configured in the Dashboard then the account gets blocked automatically [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/backup-codes/mfa-backup-code-by-access-token/)
+If any user attempts to go over the number of invalid login attempts configured in the Dashboard then the account gets blocked automatically

 ```java